 Discover the unique place of Women in Art as Subjects and as Artists, through a collection of paintings, sculptures, poses and gazes.
 Learn about their fascinating stories during an advanced guided tour in the Louvre Museum.

-According to Simone de Beauvoir, a French Philosopher, Woman is a constructed concept, through ages, societies and environment.
+According to Simone de Beauvoir, a French Philosopher, Woman is a construct concept, through ages, societies and environment.

 Nothing better than Art History to showcase these different constructs.
 The Louvre is a great place to come to understand the image of women in art.
 We will be travelling through Time and Geography to see women as artists and as subjects of artworks.